Beastwick18/Java-Graphics-Engine/README.md

 Click on "Clone Or Download" and then "Download ZIP".

 ## How to add Jar to IntelliJ
-Firstly, extract the ZIP file in your downloads or type in
+First, extract the ZIP file in your downloads or type in
 ```git
 git clone https://github.com/Beastwick18/Java-Graphics-Engine
 ```